tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Record Layer

+The CTLS Record Layer borrows from the DTLS 1.3 record layer design.

+When cTLS is communicated over reliable transport we use TLSPlaintext and TLSCiphertext as names for the header structures.

+When cTLS is communicated over unreliable transport then the DTLSPlaintext, and DTLSCiphertext header structures are used instead.
+The DTLSCiphertext structure is defined in Section 4 of {{!I-D.ietf-tls-dtls13}}.

-The cTLS Record Layer assumes that records are externally framed (i.e., that the length is already known because it is carried in a UDP datagram or the like).
+The CTLS Record Layer assumes that records are externally framed (i.e., that the length is already known because it is carried in a UDP datagram or the like).
 Depending on how this was carried, you might need another byte or two for that framing.
-Thus, only the type byte need be carried and TLSPlaintext becomes:
+Thus, only the type byte need be carried.
+Thus,

+The TLSPlaintext becomes:

 ~~~~
       struct {
           ContentType type;
+          uint16 length;
           opaque fragment[TLSPlaintext.length];
       } TLSPlaintext;
 ~~~~

-In addition, because the epoch is known in advance, the dummy content type is not needed for the ciphertext, so TLSCiphertext becomes:
+The TLSCiphertext becomes:

 ~~~~
       struct {